esskar/vscode-flutter-i18n-json/README.md

     ext install vscode-flutter-i18n-json

-You may also install the extension from the [visual studio extensions gallery][1].
+You may also install the extension from the [visual studio code marketplace][1].

 [1]: https://marketplace.visualstudio.com/items?itemName=esskar.vscode-flutter-i18n-json